XJFan05/scRLP/README.md

 ---

 ## 📂 Repository Structure
-- `R/` – R scripts for statistical analysis and figure generation
+- `RLP-NES/` – Scripts for figure generation of RLP-NES
-- `python/` – Python scripts for data processing and plotting
+- `RLP-ERM/` – Scripts for figure generation of RLP-ERM
-- `shell/` – Shell scripts for running pipelines
+- `scRLP/` – Scripts for figure generation of scRLP

 ---